-7. Results Monitoring
+Results Monitoring

 The results are being monitored closely by the Bank.
 Apart from the regular reporting, the Bank team and PRED are meeting weekly to monitor project results.
+The Bank is also currently developing an excel based monitoring tool to closely monitor each of the contract packages.
 The last review established the results achieved and documented in the mission outputs including the aide-memoire.
 So far there is no change in project scopes.
 However, the project will need to be restructured.
 Once this exercise is completed the changed scopes will be reflected in the revised results framework as per the restructuring paper.